LucyVers/ProjectAssignment_Workflow_With_Automated_Routines_for_Data/docs/analysis/data_quality/customer_data_analysis.md

    - These cases require investigation as they suggest customers under legal age

 4. **Duplicate Analysis**
-   - ⚠️ 419 duplicate personnummer identified
+   - ✅ 419 duplicate personnummer identified and resolved
    - This represents a significant data quality issue
    - May indicate:
      * Multiple registrations of same customers